Authored by the expert who managed and guided the team behind the Ghana Property Pack

 How much are property prices expected to increase in Ghana in 2026?

-As of early 2026, property prices in Ghana are expected to increase by roughly 5% to 9% nationwide in nominal cedi terms, with Greater Accra likely seeing gains of 6% to 10%.
+As of 2026, residential property prices in Ghana are expected to increase by about 6% to 9% for the full year in nominal terms.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Ghana.